Theehawau/index_encoders_eval_itserr/README.md

 ## Model Evaluation

-All the evaluation can be run in a notebook, `data_study.ipynb` and to replicate the tables in the paper with the nice formattting and colors one can run the `plots.ipynb` notebook after running the `data_study.ipynb`
+All the evaluation can be run in a notebook, `data_study.ipynb` and to replicate the tables in the paper with the nice formattting and colors one can run the `plots.ipynb` notebook after running `data_study.ipynb`.

 ## Fine Tuning